Hacker News

 But I've never seen it happen in any way close to resembling what the original architect thought would happen, and as a result, all those abstractions and generic implementations not only added time to the mainline development, but in the end actually got in the way of the abstraction that was needed.

-11 hours ago by ivan_gammel
+4 years ago by ivan_gammel

 Well, that - "any" software becoming a framework - does happen, but not all the time.
 Why does this matter?

-13 hours ago by youerbt
+4 years ago by youerbt

 Yes, let's abstract the database is probably one of the most mindlessly applied rituals in an enterprise software.
 And if running on different databases is not a feature of your application, it is mostly harmful practice.